MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-and-monitoring.md

 - Security audit logging and achieving a horizontal security lens across your organization's entire Azure estate:

-  - Potential integration with on-premises security information and event management (SIEM) systems such as ServiceNow or ArcSight
+  - Potential integration with on-premises security information and event management (SIEM) systems such as qRadar or ArcSight

   - Azure activity logs